nithingpth/keyboard-navigator/Readme.md

 Keyboard Navigator uses XPath references to keep track and persist focus.

-1)To persist focus on elements on DOM updates due to store updates(ngrx store, redux store)/template bindings, call this function inside store subscriber which is that last step before DOM updates.
+1)To persist focus on elements on DOM-updates due to store updates(ngrx store, redux store)/template bindings, call this function inside store subscriber which is that last step before DOM updates or where template bindings are written.
 ```javascript
 keyBoardNavigator.persistFocus()
 ```
-example:
+examples:
+in case of store subscriptions:
 ```javascript
 this.store.subscribe(data => {
     //... your logic